justeattakeaway/fozzie-components/README.md

 ## Development
-It is reccommended to run the following commands at the root of the monorepo in order to install dependencies and allow you to view components in isolation via Storybook.
+It is recommended to run the following commands at the root of the monorepo in order to install dependencies and allow you to view components in isolation via Storybook.

 ## Testing
 Unit / Integration / Contract